What is a QMS or Quality Management System?

 - Survey your customer groups.
 The feedback provides your baseline for customer perception as well as a starting point for your improvement plans as well as your progress once these improvement plans are implemented.

 - Develop improvement plans based on the customer feedback.
-To achieve and measure your improvement plans, create them as SMART goals and assign them to specific employees for accountability.
+To achieve and measure your improvement plans, create them as SMART goals (specific, measurable, achievable, realistic and time-based) and assign them to specific employees for accountability.

 - Resurvey your customer groups after a period of time, say 12 months, to see if and how the scores have improved.
 It is important to also consider changes in customer needs over that period of time.

-- Monitor your critical success factors regularly to not only monitor progress toward goals but also correct any changes to organisation priorities and objectives.
+- Monitor your critical success factors regularly.
+This is to not only monitor progress toward goals, but also correct any changes to organisation priorities and objectives.

 - Market your satisfaction data and results, letting your potential customers know what your organisation does well, especially when it transpires into an exceptional product or service.

-- Make sure that the technology used by your customers is user friendly, for example your website is easy to find and both easy and intuitive to use.
+- Make sure that the technology used by your customers is user friendly.
+For example make sure your website is easy to find and both easy and intuitive to use.